thespiritninja/secinsights-bot/README.md

 ### Now you can start asking questions through the chatbox and the details will be populated accordingly

 ### In case you encounter any issues with the setup feel free to reach out to me via [email](mailto:shreyassawant018@gmail.com), I'll be sure to guide you through it.

-### In the meantime, I'm also in the process of hosting this application and will update you with the access link accordingly.